SirEthanator/Hyprland-Dots/README.md

 - The SetTheme script doesn't change some things such as the Firefox theme.
 It must be set manually.
 - My config defaults to using gtklock.
 If you use Hyprlock there are themes for it in this repo.
-- There are probably additional things to install for the best experience, so don't expect everything working out of the box.
+- There are probably additional things to install/change for the best experience, so don't expect everything working out of the box.

 ### Install via script (NOT RECOMMENDED)